ska-telescope/webjive/ska-webapps-react-skeleton/README.md

     > npm start

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 You will also see any lint errors in the console.

     > npm test

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.

 See the section below about __testing__ for more information.

     > npm run build

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimises the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

 See the create-react-app [deployment guide](https://facebook.github.io/create-react-app/docs/deployment) for more information.